Jmuccigr/jmuccigr.github.io/_posts/2018-05-27-Lead-pollution.md

 tags:
   - technology
   - archaeometry
+excerpt_separator: <!--more-->
 ---

 ## Introduction

 A fascinating article recently appeared in [PNAS](http://www.pnas.org/content/early/2018/05/08/1721818115): "Lead pollution recorded in Greenland ice indicates European emissions tracked plagues, wars, and imperial expansion during antiquity."[^reference] It uses very sensitive and highly chronologically resolved measurements of lead in Greenland ice cores to calculate the prevalence of lead pollution in the ancient atmosphere year by year, and considers this "a proxy of wider economic performance" (p.
-2, col. 2), since it is mainly lead–silver mining and smelting that causes it (as the theory goes).[^contradiction]
+2, col. 2), since it is mainly lead–silver mining and smelting that causes it (as the theory goes).<!--more-->[^contradiction]

 This is a terrific use of modern scientific analyses to take a look at the ancient world using evidence that is independent of our frequently used literary (and even archaeological) sources.